ezzing/3DLayout-documentation/3-Communication.md

 Returns an array of vertices containing the offseted area for a given area.id and offset

 If the offset is a negative value, then the area is reduced by the offset value (in meters)

+### Subarea related functions

+Set of generic functions to retrieve Area related information from the layout.
+In this set of functions you should pass an existing area id, and a callback.

+* getSubareaInfo
+* getModuleInfoBySubarea
+* getModulesStructureBySubarea

+#### getSubareaInfo

+    layout.getSubareaInfo(id, callback);

+returns subarea info for a given subarea.id]

+The data returned is:

+    {
+        id: the subarea id,
+        name: the subarea name,
+        offset: the subarea offset,
+        placement: placement (i.e: portrait / landscape),
+        structure: i.e: east-west / standard,
+        inclination: modules inclination (in degrees),
+        azimuth: modules azimuthal inclination (in degrees),
+        areaMCoords: array containing subarea vertices coordinates in meters (with origin in the building center),
+        areaOffsetMCoords: array containing offseted subarea vertices coordinates in meters (with origin in the building center) ,
+        wallSizes: size in meters for each subarea wall,
+        wallAzimuth: azimuthal angle for the external area wall,
+        power: total power of the subarea
+    }

+#### getModuleInfoBySubarea

+    layout.getModuleInfoBySubarea(id, callback);

+returns module info for a given subarea.id]

+The data returned is:

+    {
+        id: the module id,
+        name: the module model name,
+        reference: extra model information,
+        width: the width of the module (in meters),
+        height: the height of the module (in meters),
+        length: the lenght of the module (in meters),
+        power: the power of the module
+    }

+#### getModulesStructureBySubarea

+    layout.getModulesStructureBySubarea(id, callback);

+returns a JSON with an array of modules for a given subarea.id

+The data for each module in the array is:

+    {
+        x: x position of the module in meters (with origin in the building center),
+        y: y position of the module in meters (with origin in the building center),
+        col: column to which the module belongs,
+        row: row to which the module belongs,,
+        rX: rotation of the module in the X axis (inclination),
+        rZ: rotation of the module in the Z axis (azimuth),
+        color: the color of the module (only exist if color is not default), }

 ## Functions to send info from 3DLayout